Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Private coach

-He says: “I typically go for extra artistic varieties.
+He says: “I usually go for extra artistic sorts.
 Somebody who’s fairly pushed, has an array of hobbies, multi-faceted.”

-And one other factor: Elias mentioned he was looking for a surfer woman and a accomplice he may go travelling with forward of his Love Island journey.
+And one other factor: Elias stated he was looking for a surfer woman and a accomplice he may go travelling with forward of his Love Island journey.

 John James – LEFT